thinktomorrow/package-docs/src/chief/pages.md

 ### Customizing page urls
 The page url can be adjusted per page and per locale.
 This is something that is managed in the admin.
-Slashes are allowed so, for example, _2019/our-job-offers_ is an exceptable link definition.
+Slashes are allowed so, for example, _2019/our-job-offers_ is an acceptable link definition.

 Since pages are divided by type (news, articles, tips, ...), it makes sence to also reflect this grouping in their url.
 You can set a predefined base url segment.
 This can be done by adding a `baseUrlSegment` property on your Page class.